Peter McHarg MacQueen: Continued travels

-World War I, marriage, and Treaty of Versailles
+World War I, marriage, and the Treaty of Versailles

-With the outbreak of World War 1 in 1914, he traveled to Belgium and France to cover the early days of the war for Leslie’s Weekly and other publications.
+With the outbreak of World War 1 in 1914, he traveled to Belgium and France to cover the early days of the war for Leslie's Weekly and other publications.
 There, he was arrested as a spy for taking pictures and was threatened with execution, but was able to demonstrate his loyalty to France.
-Next year, at age 52, he married Blanche Gertrude Lincoln,a childless widow.
+Next year, at age 52, he married Blanche Gertrude Lincoln, a childless widow.
 After having lived in the Boston area for most of his adult life, Peter moved to Boothbay Harbor, Maine, where he had spent many summer vacations.
-He continued to travel the U.S. delivering lectures from his repertoire of subjects until 1919, when he returned to Europe to cover the Paris talks that resulted in the Treaty of Versailles.
+He continued to travel the U.S. delivering lectures from his repertoire of subjects until 1919 when he returned to Europe to cover the Paris talks that resulted in the Treaty of Versailles.
 He then lectured about the reconstruction of war-ravaged Europe.